Frequently Asked Questions

 Nothing in the Constitution prevents your State from using something other than your State’s popular vote results to appoint electors.

 Each State legislature determines how the electors are allocated to candidates.
 As of the last election, the District of Columbia and 48 States had a winner-takes-all rule for the Electoral College.
 In these States, whichever candidate received a majority of the popular vote, or a plurality of the popular vote (less than 50 percent but more than any other candidate), took all of the State’s electoral votes.
 Only two States, Nebraska and Maine, did not follow the winner-takes-all rule.
-In those States, there could have been a split of electoral votes among candidates through the state’s system for proportional allocation of votes (and, in fact, there was a split in Maine's allocation of votes in 2016 and Nebraska’s in 2008).
+In those States, there could have been a split of electoral votes among candidates through the state’s system for proportional allocation of votes (and, in fact, Nebraska split in 2008, Maine split in 2016, and both split in 2020).

-Any State legislature could enact legislation that would change how the Governor (or Mayor of DC) appoints its electors.
-So, a State legislature could require that its electors vote for a candidate who did not receive a majority of the popular vote in its State.
+Any State legislature could enact legislation that would change how the Governor (or Mayor of DC) appoints its electors, as long as the legislation is enacted before Election Day in the Presidential election year.
 There is no Constitutional provision or Federal law that requires electors to vote according to the results of the popular vote in their States, so the States may decide to use something other than their State's popular vote results to direct how their electors vote.
+A State legislature could therefore require that its electors vote for a candidate who won the national popular vote even though they did not receive a majority of the popular vote in its State.

 If no candidate receives a majority of electoral votes, the Presidential election leaves the Electoral College process and moves to Congress.